-Not too far is another fun family run brewery called Gulf Stream Brewing, a larger tap room with hot food selection, occasional live music and comedy, and of course, various beer community gatherings.
-During our visit the brewery opened it’s doors to a shelter for a dog adoption event so we got to spend a few hours sipping lagers and playing with puppies.
+Not too far is another fun family-run brewery called Gulf Stream Brewing, a larger tap room with a hot food selection, occasional live music and comedy, and of course, various beer community gatherings.
+During our visit, the brewery opened its doors to a shelter for a dog adoption event so we got to spend a few hours sipping lagers and playing with puppies.

 Where to stay

-Luxury beachfront, all-suit property, the Conrad is located close to the city centre and across the street from the beach.
-The hotel offers a taste of high-end cruise life through nautically inspired decor with clean white lines.
+A luxury beachfront, all-suite property, the Conrad is located close to the city center and across the street from the beach.
+The hotel offers a taste of high-end cruise life through nautically-inspired decor with clean white lines.
 Guests can take advantage of the hotel spa, restaurant, cocktails bar, and rooftop bar with pool-friendly lunch selections.
 This hotel is a Hilton property, full review here.